Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_hypermarket/data_pipeline/operational/_index.md

 ### Cerebral data simulator

-The Cerebral data simulator is a critical component of the Contoso Hypermarket solution, designed to generate realistic operational and operational data.
+The Cerebral data simulator is a critical component of the Contoso Hypermarket solution, designed to generate realistic commercial and operational data.
 This simulator helps in testing and validating the data pipeline by creating various scenarios that mimic real-world operations.
-Cerebral simulator is pre-configured to generation simulation data a regular interval and can be monitored using MQTT Explorer installed on _Ag-Client-VM_.
+Cerebral simulator is pre-configured to generation simulation data at regular intervals and can be monitored using MQTT Explorer installed on _Ag-Client-VM_.

 - Use the simulator to test different scenarios and validate the data pipeline's performance.